Pont Briwet demolition plans approved by Snowdonia National Park

 The bridge crosses the boundary of Snowdonia National Park, and carries only cars and trains.

-Lorries and buses face an extra 8m (12km) journey from Penrhyndeudraeth to the Harlech road.'Significant advantages'
+Lorries and buses face an extra 8m (12km) journey from Penrhyndeudraeth to the Harlech road.

 The new crossing is a joint project between Network Rail, Gwynedd council, Snowdonia National Park and the Countryside Council for Wales.